bowman2001/perplexdoc/content/doc/basic/image/block/index.md

 ### Default

-The normal size occupies the main text width.
-This is how stand-alone images are mostly placed in other Hugo themes.
+The normal size occupies the main text width, because this is the way stand-alone images are usually placed in other Hugo themes.

-If you register your file in the front-matter as a named resource, you can [add a caption](#normal) etc.

 ![Placeholder image](fig/normal.svg)

+Only if we register the source file in the front-matter as a named resource, we can add a caption etc. and generate a different layout.

-The body copy in the following sections is just blind text, but the captions are descriptive.
+The body copy in the following sections consists of **blind text**, but the captions are descriptive.

 ### Tiny

 ![](tiny)